Subway sandwich shop photo

 Founded in Bridgeport, Connecticut, in 1965 by Fred DeLuca and Peter Buck (both now deceased), Subway went through a tough decade in the 2010s before turning things around.

 In August 2023, Subway announced that it had reached agreement to sell itself to Roark Capital, a private equity firm that owns a bunch of other restaurant operators and franchises (including Subway rival Jimmy John’s.)
-Roark will pay up to $9.55 billion for the sandwich chain, assuming the sale does not run into regulatory obstacles.
+Roark reportedly paid more than $9.55 billion for the sandwich chain.

 In announcing its plans to sell itself earlier in 2023, Subway emphasized that, coming off a strong 2022 that saw its same-store sales climb 9.2%, its strategy was paying off.